Alpine-DAV/ascent/src/docs/sphinx/Publications.rst

 Publications
 ------------

-- `JIT’s Complicated: A Comprehensive System For Derived Field Generation <https://doi.org/10.1145/3426462.3426467>`_  Presented at the `ISAV 2020 Workshop <https://dav.lbl.gov/events/ISAV2020/>`_, held in conjunction with SC 20, on November 12th 2020, Virtual Event.

 - `Interactive In Situ Visualization and Analysis using Ascent and Jupyter <https://dl.acm.org/doi/pdf/10.1145/3364228.3364232>`_  Presented at the `ISAV 2019 Workshop <https://dav.lbl.gov/events/ISAV2019/>`_, held in conjunction with SC 19, on November 18h 2019 in Denver, CO.

 - `A Flexible System For In Situ Triggers <https://sc18.supercomputing.org/proceedings/workshops/workshop_files/ws_isav110s3-file1.pdf>`_  Presented at the `ISAV 2018 Workshop <http://vis.lbl.gov/events/ISAV2018/>`_, held in conjunction with SC 18, on November 12th 2018 in Dallas, TX.